 The Canal Saint-Martin Wine Bar Tradition

 Paris's 10th arrondissement went through a long transition from working-class neighbourhood to one of the city's most talked-about dining districts.
 The Canal Saint-Martin, flanked by iron footbridges and plane trees, became a through-line for that shift, and a particular kind of address emerged around it: the wine-forward bistrot where the bottle list does as much intellectual work as the kitchen.
-Le Verre Volé, open on Rue de Lancry since the early 2000s, sits at the origin point of that format in Paris.
-It did not follow a trend — in several respects, it helped establish one.
+Le Verre Volé is a French bistro with natural wines in Paris's 10th arrondissement, at 67 Rue de Lancry.
+It did not follow a trend; in several respects, it helped establish one.

 Where the Bottle List Leads